ckc-kai/rag_understanding_practice/README.md

-# Advanced Agentic RAG System
+# RAG Systems Exploration

 This project is an advanced **Retrieval-Augmented Generation (RAG)** system built using **LlamaIndex** and **Ollama**.
-It implements an agentic workflow that plans, retrieves, and synthesizes information from multiple PDF books to answer complex user queries.
+It implements both linear and agentic workflows that plans, retrieves, and synthesizes information from multiple PDF books to answer complex user queries.

+## Linear RAG 1 Key Features

+- Simple linear RAG pipeline:

+- 1. Load documents
+- 2. Split documents into chunks
+- 3. Create index
+- 4. Rerank
+- 5. A prompt template to force the LLM to use the context
+- 6. Setup query engine

+## Linear RAG 2 Key Features

+- Based on Linear RAG 1, but with more advanced features:
+- 1. chunk based on chapter content
+- 2. Hybrid Search (BM25 + Vector)
+- 3. HyDE Query Transform

-## 🚀 Key Features
+## Agentic Rag Key Features

-- **Agentic Workflow**: distinct layers for Planning, Decomposition, Retrieval, and Synthesis.
+- **Linear Workflow**: distinct layers for `Planning`, `Decomposition`, `Retrieval`, `Synthesis`, and `Validation`.
 - **Multi-Book Support**: Intelligently selects relevant books based on query intent using a `QueryPlanner`.
 - **Hybrid Search**: Combines **Vector Search** (Dense) and **BM25** (Sparse) using `QueryFusionRetriever` for robust retrieval.
 - **Reranking**: integrated `SentenceTransformerRerank` to improve context quality.